Bradley CVs Tag Line

 Next, you need to devise a job search strategy - how you are going to search for jobs?
 This may be a mixture of different methods or you may just focus on a single method.

-The main methods of finding a job are: answering job adverts with either a job application letter or job application form (depending on how the employer wanted you to apply), contacting job agencies, using speculative cover letters to make job applications directly to employers, and networking online and offline to identify job vacancies.
+The main methods of finding a job are: answering job adverts with either a job application letter or job application form (depending on how the employer wanted you to apply), contacting job agencies, using speculative cover letters to make job applications directly to employers, and networking online and off-line to identify job vacancies.

 Answering Job Adverts

-Finding a job advert in either a newspaper or an online job site is one of the easiest ways of locating a job vacancy.
 The fact that it's so easy though means that you will face a large number of competitors who all want the same job that you want.

-To beat the other job applicants you need to put together a great CV.
-If you'd like someone else to improve your CV then please see our CV writing service or to do it yourself please see our free CV writing tips.
+If you'd like us to improve your CV then please see our CV writing service or to do it yourself please see our free CV writing tips.

 You need to carefully study the job adverts, deciding on which which jobs you'd like to apply for.
 Then you will either send your CV together with a job application letter or complete a job application form, depending on how the employer wanted you to apply.